percent-external/FE-interview-file-browser/README.md

 Also, please clean up the existing demo code where you see fit.
 Keep in mind that your final result should be a representation of *your* coding style.
 Everything that already exists in this demo is simply there as a jumping off point.
 No amount of refactoring is off limits as long as all **existing functionality** is retained and expanded upon.

 **Note**: This is a front-end oriented challenge.
 You you should be able to complete the **required** functionality without having to change the server.
-Changing the server code is not off-limits, but is not necessary.
+Changing the server code is not off-limits, though it is **not necessary**.

 ## Getting Started